bjmt/yamtk/README.md

 ### Diagnosing matches under `-w`

-`-v` prints a one-line load summary and the emit/fallback/skip tallies;
+`-v` prints a one-line load summary along with the emit/fallback/skip tallies.
-`-w` adds a GC-bin histogram of the target set (and pool, in pool mode) plus one per-pick trace line showing each target's source and bin, with a `[fallback]` flag when an exact-bin match wasn't possible.
-Genome mode additionally prints an attempts tally so you can see whether `-A` is squeezed:
+`-w` goes further: it adds a GC-bin histogram of the target set (and of the pool, in pool mode), plus one trace line per pick showing each target's source and bin, with a `[fallback]` flag whenever an exact-bin match wasn't possible.
+In genome mode it also prints an attempts tally, so you can tell at a glance whether `-A` is being squeezed:

 ```
 Targets GC bins (step=10%): 40-50%=18 50-60%=32